hs950559/coryrylan.com/_posts/2017-02-23-angular-ng-if-and-ng-else-for-async-data-binding.md

 </code>
 </pre>

-Template tags are ignored and not rendered by the browser.
+Angular template tags are not rendered in the browser until needed.
 When the user is not loaded Angular will show the loading template.
 Once loaded it will render the div element with the user content.